wanghaisheng/responsive-landing-page-starter/content/blog/en/make-app-to-phone-call-using-ios-and-flutter.md

 The above method will request permissions using `permission_handler`.

-In the same class modify the body of the `_makeCall` class to request permissions before calling method via method channel.
+In the same class modify the body of the `_makeCall` class to request permissions before calling the method via the method channel.

 ```dart
 Future<void> _makeCall() async {